rowanG077/sphinx-multibuild/README.rst

 How to use as module
 --------------------
-It is also possible to use it as a module and control the building programmatically.
-There is a single class ``SphinxMultiBuilder`` that you can instantiate and create builds or automatically build:
+It is also possible to use sphinx-autobuild as a module and control the building programmatically.
+There is a single class ``SphinxMultiBuilder`` that you can instantiate and create builds or automatically build on change:

 .. code-block:: python